tamagui/tamagui/next.md

+- site polish:
+  - make the text selection match the theme
+  - make the link underline match the theme

+- tabs
+  - advanced demo is weird it has a bg and a separator
+  - prevSelectionIndicatorLayout should be state not ref to avoid concurrency issues
+  - disablePassBorderRadius feels like a weird thing to need by default
+  - IntentIndicator lowercase
+    - maybe make all state go into one useState({ intentAt, activeAt, tab })
+  - Trigger => Item
+  - TabsTriggerFrame variant theme Button is weird does that do anythig?

+- website toggle for css/spring doesn't animate? we can keep it outside of the provider ideally so its always spring

+- <Select native> (web)
+- unstyled for Select, Tabs

 - lets make .extractable into .extends() and deprecate it

 - in card : `if (isTamaguiElement(child) && !child.props.size) {` lets convert to context?